LovePDFs Blog

 How to Get the Best Results

 • Ensure the PDF has real text: Fast conversions only work on digital PDFs.
-If your PDF is a scanned image, you will need to run it through our OCR tool first.
+If your PDF is a scanned image, run it through our OCR tool first.

 • Check complex tables: While standard text converts flawlessly, highly complex nested tables might require some manual adjustment in Word after conversion.